google/go-github/CONTRIBUTING.md

   same fix to all similar occurrences throughout the entire PR - don't wait for the reviewer to point out each one individually.

+### Assisted contributions

+Tools that help draft or generate code are allowed, but contributors remain responsible for understanding and testing every line they submit.
+If an AI/LLM tool helped with code, tests, or prose, briefly disclose what it did in the PR description.
+Review the rendered diff and description yourself before requesting review, remove irrelevant generated changes, and keep review comments specific and actionable.

 ## Code Guidelines

 This section documents common code patterns and conventions used throughout